thewca/wca-regulations/wca-regulations-2012.md

   - 10f2) Megaminx: at most 36 degrees.
   - 10f3) Pyraminx: at most 60 degrees.
   - 10f4) Square-1: at most 45 degrees (U/D) or 90 degrees (/).
-- 10h) Puzzles not specified in this article are be judged according to the solved state as defined by the generally accepted goal of the puzzle, applying the relevant regulations for the Rubik's Cube.
+- 10h) Puzzles not specified in this article are judged according to the solved state as defined by the generally accepted goal of the puzzle, applying the relevant regulations for the Rubik's Cube.

 ## Article 11: Incidents